Home

 Worried about cell phone signal quality in your green-certified building?
 You can make life easier for your employees, customers and clients with a cellular repeater system.
 Cell phone signal amplifiers pull in RF signals from outside your premises, boost them, and rebroadcast them inside your building.
 They also capture signals from cell phones and rebroadcast them to nearby carrier towers.

 Most business owners with large commercial sites choose either active or passive distributed antenna systems (DAS) to help them achieve better inside cell phone coverage.
-Active DAS systems tend to be extremely expensive and complex to install, making passive DAS the go-to solution for the majority of business consumers.
+Active DAS systems are more expensive and complex to install, making passive DAS the go-to solution for the majority of business consumers.

 Why WilsonPro?